Schneider Electric Pro-face GP-Pro EX and Remote HMI (Update A)

 Prerequisites

-• Pro-face Remote HMI feature enabled on GP-Pro EX
+• Pro-face Remote HMI feature must be enabled in GP-Pro EX

 Exploitability